harric17/harric17.github.io/index.md

 ---

-## Results, Out of Bag Data
+## Results
-The out of bag error rate for this random forest model was 2.63%, or 97.37% accuracy.
+The out of bag error rate for the resulting random forest model was 2.63%, or 97.37% accuracy.
 Class errors for the out of bag data are displayed below in Table 1.

 Table 1: Confusion matrix from OOB data